Convex optimization over a probability simplex: Previous Works

-This formulation of PGD can be simplified with linear constraints $Aw=b$, where $A$ is an $k\times n$ matrix and $b\in\mathbb{R}^k$.
-As suggested in \cite{optimization_by_vector_space_methods, PGD_null_space_method, sketching_method_convex_hull, practical_optimization}, a straightforward update scheme projects $\nabla f$ into the nullspace of $A$ and descends the result along the projected direction.
+This formulation of PGD can be simplified with linear constraints $Aw=b$, where $A$ is an $k\times n$ matrix and $b\in\mathbb{R}^k$. \cite{Luenberger_1997} projects $\nabla_w f(w^t)$ into the nullspace of $A$ and descends the result along the projected direction.
 For the unit-sum constraint, this algorithm requires solving the constrained optimization problem

 This problem yields to the method of Lagrange multipliers, giving the solution